 However, presenteeism – where employees attend work when unwell and perform below par – also comes at a cost.
-A Health at Work report highlighted that some 89% of workers who turned up for work unwell admit they are less productive2.
+A Deloitte report found the cost of presenteeism (working when unwell and being less productive) and leaveism (improper use of leave) increased to £45 billion2.
 It is important to encourage staff to take time off from work when they are unwell to ensure that they allow themselves time to rest and recuperate.

 Mental health in the workplace

 Alongside promoting the importance of a physically active lifestyle to your team, it is also crucial to encourage everyone to look after their mental health and wellbeing.
-In 2018, mental health conditions accounted for 12.4% of the 141.1 million working days lost due to sickness absence3.
+The HSE reported stress, depression or anxiety accounted for 17.9 million days lost over 201/203.
 If an employer works to raise awareness of the importance of mental health and wellbeing in the workplace, then it can be a great start in encouraging a culture of open dialogue.
 This could mean that employees feel more comfortable in openly discussing mental health at work.
 Promoting a healthy work/life balance and a wellbeing culture at work can also contribute to a positive working environment.
 This can be encouraged by:

 - Ensuring that your staff take all of their annual leave allowance